MSUEWQ Data Hub

 Gallatin Stream Team

-Gallatin Stream Teams is a volunteer stream monitoring program operated in partnership between the Greater Gallatin Watershed Council and the Gallatin Local Water Quality District.
+Gallatin Stream Teams is a volunteer stream monitoring program operated in partnership between the Gallatin Watershed Council and the Gallatin Local Water Quality District.
 Since 2008, citizen scientists have been testing water quality on local streams.
-This high-quality data is being used by GGWC, the Gallatin Local Water Quality District, the Department of Environmental Quality, the City of Bozeman, and others to assess the health of the watershed.
+This high-quality data is being used by Gallatin Watershed Council, the Gallatin Local Water Quality District, the Department of Environmental Quality, the City of Bozeman, and others to assess the health of the watershed.

 Madison Stream Team